xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 The theory of causal inference is very simple,
 I believe it will be part of high school curriculum, in recent years.

+## A type system of reactive programming has causal semantics

+Is it true that a type system of reactive programming has causal semantics?

+To understand causality, the most basic semantics (our imagination) is to view our World as a system of variables, in which one variable can listen to (observe) other variables' changes, and update itself according to given function (with some uncertainty).

+Imagine we are designing a type system for reactive programming, when we specify a variable's type, we want to express its dependence, i.e. how does it observe other variables, the details are in the implementation of the function, but we want to say something in our specification.

+Maybe the information about the dependence do not need to be specified by types, because we can easily compute them from the implementation of the function, but if there are uncertainties, maybe we want to specify something about the uncertainties, or maybe there is no implementation (pure uncertainty?)